 As we move towards a more sustainable future, more and more eco-friendly destinations are being developed and promoted in the Philippines.
-These places offer not only adventure but also the opportunity for an authentic immersion with nature and wildlife.
-Here are the best ecotourism destinations in the Philippines!
+These places offer not only adventure but also the opportunity for an authentic immersion with nature and wildlife, as well as a way to help local communities.
+Here are the best ecotourism spots in the Philippines that you can visit!

 1. Masungi Georeserve

 Masungi Georeserve is a favorite go-to spot of adventurous Filipinos.
 It’s a conservation area and rock garden located in the rainforests of Baras, Rizal.
 Its name is derived from “masungki” or “spiked”, referring to the limestone structures in the area.

 Guests can choose from an array of adventure experiences to do.
 The most popular one is called the Discovery Trail, which includes winding paths, rope courses and other unique stops.
 All experiences allow guests to not only have fun but also appreciate the area’s karst landscape as well as encounter various wildlife and plant species.

 2. Biri Larosa Protected Landscape and Seascape